Royals TV viewership down slightly from 2019, amid larger MLB ratings drop - NewsBreak

 Royals TV viewership down slightly from 2019, amid larger MLB ratings drop

-Viewers haven’t quite returned to baseball yet.
 Baseball is back for a full-season this year, but the television viewers have not quite returned, according to a report from Maury Brown at Forbes.
 He analyzed television ratings from the first-half of the MLB season and found that while ratings are up 2 percent from last year’s 60-game shortened season, they’re still down 12 percent from the last full baseball season in 2019.
-All but six teams (not including Toronto, which is not included in Nielsen ratings) have suffered a ratings decline from 2019 this year, including the Royals, who are down about 2 percent from the last full MLB season.
-On average, about 39,000 TV households are tuning into Royals games this year, down from 40,000 in 2019.
-Those ratings do not reflect streaming numbers.
-Sinclair Broadcasting purchased the Fox Sports family of regional sports networks, including Fox Sports Kansas City (FSKC) in 2019 and re-branded them, with FSKC now known as Bally Sports Kansas City.www.yardbarker.com
+All but six teams (not including Toronto, which is not included in Nielsen ratings) have suffered a ratings decline from 2019 this year, including the Royals, who are down about 2 percent from the last full MLB season.www.royalsreview.com

 Comments / 0